j-adegun/j-adegun/README.md

-- Hi, I’m Joseph Adegun
+- Hi, I’m Joseph
-- I’m interested in data science and analytics applicable to ion sources, beam, and accelerator physics I am interested in collaborating with machine learning professionals to explore opportunities for optimizing beam and accelerator optics tuning.
+- I’m interested in data science and analytics applicable to ion sources, beam and accelerator physics I am interested in collaborating with machine learning professionals to explore opportunities for optimizing beam and accelerator optics tuning.
-- How to reach me at kitanadegun2007@yahoo.com

 <!---
 j-adegun/j-adegun is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.